No. 6 Arizona runs away from Utah 82-64, Tubelis scores 32

 He kept dealing in the second half, with free runs for a couple of early dunks and scoring three straight baskets during the 21-0 run that put Arizona up 67-45.

-Overall, Tubelis hit 14 of 24 shots, grabbed eight rebounds and dished out five assists.
+Tubelis finished 14 of 24 from the floor, grabbed eight rebounds and dished out five assists.

 BIG PICTURE

-Utah: The Utes were able to grind down the game to the pace it wanted early, but wore down against Arizona's size inside.
+Utah: The Utes were able to grind down the game to the pace they wanted early, but wore down against Arizona's size inside.

-Arizona: It showed off its versatility, winning in a rout despite struggling to get perimeter shots to fall.
+Arizona: The Wildcats showed off their versatility, winning in a rout despite struggling to get perimeter shots to fall.

 UP NEXT